 Figure 10 shows the proportion with severe and profound disability in 2012 and 2017 by age group.
-The degree of ID varied across age groups with over one quarter of those aged 50-54 having a severe or profound disability compared to 14 per cent in the 20-24 years group in 2017.
-The proportion of individuals with a severe or profound disability has decreased over time across all age groups with the exceptions of 20-24 years and 65-69 years.
-The majority (71.2 per cent) of those with a 'not verified' diagnosis are in the 1-9 years age group.
+The degree of ID varied across age groups.
+Over one-quarter of those aged 50-54 had a severe or profound disability compared to 14 per cent in the 20-24 age group in 2017.
+The proportion of individuals with a severe or profound disability decreased over time across all age groups, with the exceptions of 20-24 years and 65-69 years.
+The majority (71.2 per cent) of those with a 'not verified' diagnosis were in the 1-9 years age group.